Welcome to headspace Grafton.

 We help young people aged between 12 and 25 who may be going through a tough time in the Clarence Valley region of NSW.

-headspace Grafton is a free, youth friendly confidential service.
-We have GPs, psychologists and youth workers available for appointments, or you can drop in any time between 9am and 5pm and we'll do our best to help you.
+headspace Grafton is a free, youth friendly and confidential service.
+Drop in any time between 9am and 5pm or alternatively contact us on (02) 66421520.

 - Monday: 9:00am - 5:00pm